Formal GAGA for good moduli spaces

-\begin{remark} Formal GAGA allows the study of a stack $\X$ with good moduli space $X$ to largely be reduced to the study of the fibers of the map $\X\to X$.
+\begin{remark} Formal GAGA allows the study of a stack $\X$ with good moduli space $X$ to be largely reduced to the study of the fibers of the map $\X\to X$.
 This reduction is particularly appealing since it is possible that the geometric fibers of this map must be quotient stacks (see Question \ref{Q:non-quotient_with_one_point_GMS} and Remark \ref{R:Jarod-conj=>question}).
 Here is the template for the reduction: \begin{enumerate} \item[(0)] \emph{Start with a problem which is \'etale local on $X$, and a solution to the problem for the fiber over a point $x$.} \item \emph{Use deformation theory to extend the solution to a formal solution}.
 Deformation theory typically shows that the problem of extending a solution from an infinitesimal neighborhood to a larger infinitesimal neighborhood is controlled by the cohomologies of certain quasi-coherent sheaves.
-An immediate consequence of $\X\to \spec A$ being cohomologically affine is that all such higher cohomology groups vanish, so deformation-theoretic problems are extremely easy when working with good moduli space morphisms.
+If all higher cohomology groups of $\X\to \spec A$ vanish (e.g.~if $\X$ has affine diagonal; see Remark \ref{R:cohomological-dimension-error}), then deformation-theoretic problems are more or less trivial when working with good moduli space morphisms.
 (See Lemma \ref{L:vectorUnicity} as an example of this.) \item \emph{Show that any formal solution is effectivizable}.
 That is, show that any compatible family of solutions over all infinitesimal neighborhoods of $x\in X$ is induced by a solution over $\spec \hhat\O_{X,x}$.
 If the question can be formulated entirely in terms of coherent sheaves, as is often the case, then \myref{GAGA} does this step. \item \emph{Use Artin approximation \cite[Theorem 1.12]{artin:approximation} to extend the solution to an \'etale neighborhood of $x$.} If the stack of solutions is locally finitely presented, Artin's theorem says that for a map $f$ from the complete local ring at a point, there is a map from the henselization of the local ring which agrees with $f$ modulo any given power of the maximal ideal.